SamPuttman/pirate_ship_app/README.md

 For each parent table
 As a visitor
-When I visit '/parents'
+When I visit '/pirate_ships'
-Then I see the name of each parent record in the system [ ] done
+Then I see the name of each pirate_ship record in the system

+[x] done

 User Story 2, Parent Show

 As a visitor
-When I visit '/parents/:id'
+When I visit '/pirate_ships/:id'
-Then I see the parent with that id including the parent's attributes (data from each column that is on the parent table)
+Then I see the pirate_ship with that id including the parent's attributes (data from each column that is on the parent table)

-[ ] done
+[x] done

 User Story 3, Child Index

 As a visitor
-When I visit '/child_table_name'
+When I visit '/crew_members'
 Then I see each Child in the system including the Child's attributes (data from each column that is on the child table)

-[ ] done
+[x] done

 User Story 4, Child Show

 As a visitor
-When I visit '/child_table_name/:id'
+When I visit '/crew_members/:id'
 Then I see the child with that id including the child's attributes (data from each column that is on the child table)

-[ ] done
+[x] done

 User Story 5, Parent Children Index

 As a visitor
-When I visit '/parents/:parent_id/child_table_name' Then I see each Child that is associated with that Parent with each Child's attributes (data from each column that is on the child table) ActiveRecord
+When I visit '/pirate_ships/1/crew_members'
+Then I see each Child that is associated with that Parent with each Child's attributes (data from each column that is on the child table) ActiveRecord

-[ ] done
+[x] done

 User Story 6, Parent Index sorted by Most Recently Created